AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-streaming.md

 ![map desired data fields to the device_id field](../../assets/catalog/advertising/magnite/destination-realtime-active-audience-field-mapping.png)

-**Real-time Destination Notes**:
+**Real-Time destination Notes**:

 - You may have multiple source attributes/namespaces that could represent a Device ID, so map as many as you need.

 - A new mapping can be added using the Add new mapping button.

-In this example using the real-time destination, we're mapping any rows that contain a generic deviceId source identifier to the Magnite device_id target field.
+In this example using the Real-Time destination, we're mapping any rows that contain a generic deviceId source identifier to the Magnite device_id target field.
 When you\'re done, click Next.